Divergent (film): Plot

-In a future dystopian Chicago, society is divided into five factions: Abnegation (the selfless), Amity (the peaceful), Candor (the honest), Dauntless (the brave), and Erudite (the intellectual).
-The remaining population, the Factionless, have no status or privilege.
-Upon turning 16, children undergo a serum-induced psychological aptitude test which indicates their best-suited faction, but can choose any faction as their permanent group at the subsequent Choosing Ceremony.
+In a futuristic dystopian Chicago, society is divided into five factions: Abnegation (the selfless), Amity (the kind), Candor (the honest), Dauntless (the brave), and Erudite (the intelligent).
+The remaining population, the Factionless, holds no status or privilege.
+Upon turning sixteen, children undergo a serum-induced psychological aptitude test that reveals their best-suited faction, although they can choose any faction as their permanent group during the subsequent Choosing Ceremony.

-Beatrice Prior was born into Abnegation, which runs the government.
-Her father Andrew serves on the ruling council along with Abnegation's leader Marcus Eaton.
-After her test results show equal attributes of multiple factions (Abnegation, Erudite, and Dauntless), marking her as Divergent, her proctor Tori Wu, a Dauntless woman, records her results as Abnegation, warns her to conceal her true results, and says that because Divergents can think independently and sense any serums injected into them, the government feels they threaten the existing social order.
+Beatrice Prior lives in Abnegation, which runs the government.
+Her father, Andrew, and Abnegation's leader, Marcus Eaton, serve on the ruling council.
+When Beatrice was tested, her results show equal attributes of multiple factions: Abnegation, Erudite, and Dauntless, making her a Divergent.
+Her proctor Tori Wu, a Dauntless woman, records her results as Abnegation.
+She warns her to conceal her accurate results because Divergents can think independently and would threaten the existing social order.

-The next day, at the Choosing Ceremony, Beatrice's brother Caleb chooses Erudite, while, after some hesitation, she chooses Dauntless.
-Afterwards, she meets Christina, Al, and Will, three other faction transfers to Dauntless.
+The next day, Beatrice's brother Caleb chooses Erudite at the Choosing Ceremony, while she selects Dauntless.
+She meets Christina, Al, and Will, other faction transfers.
 Christina and Al are from Candor, and Will is from Erudite.
-Eric Coulter, a brutal Dauntless leader, reminds the initiates that anyone not meeting the faction's high expectations of commitment and fearlessness will become Factionless.
-Beatrice volunteers to jump from a tall building into a dark hole and lands into a net.
-When Four, a transfer initiates' instructor, asks her name, she shortens it to "Tris", shedding her earlier identity.
+Dauntless leader Eric warns the initiates that those who fail to meet the faction's high standards will become Factionless.
+Beatrice jumps from a tall building into a dark hole, landing in a net and gaining respect from Four, a transferred instructor.